·Agentic Arena

 02

-A proof that a specific key/value is consistent with that commitment
+A proof that a specific key matches that commitment

 05